webplatform/docs-wpd/Projects/CSS_Property_Milestone/css_prop_enhancements/test/css_properties_display/index.md

 }}
 {{CSS Property Value
 |Data Type=list-item
-|Description=list-item: Generates a block box for the content and a separate list-item.
+|Description=Generates a block box for the content and a separate list-item.
 This is a basic value in CSS 1.
 }}{{CSS Property Value
-|Data Type=Tommitest
+|Data Type=inline-block
-|Description=Test.
+|Description=The element generates a block element box that flows with surrounding content as if it were a single inline box--and behaves like a replaced element.
+This is a basic value in CSS 2.1.
 }}{{CSS Property Value
-|Data Type=Tommitest
+|Data Type=inline-table
-|Description=Test.
+|Description=The inline-table value does not have a direct mapping in HTML.
+It behaves like a <table> HTML element, but as an inline box, rather than a block-level box.
+Inside the table box is a block-level context.
+This is a table model value in CSS 2.1.
 }}{{CSS Property Value
 |Data Type=Tommitest
 |Description=Test.